dgroomes/react-playground/README.md

 See the README in [static-site-gen/](static-site-gen/).

-## `static-markdown-gen/`

-Generate Markdown from JSX using a custom renderer.

-See the README in [static-markdown-gen/](static-markdown-gen/).

 ## Wish List

 General clean-ups, todos and things I wish to implement for this project: